alessandrosellitto/alessandrosellitto.github.io/content/research/_index.md

 ## Research in Progress

-### Implications of LLM Integration in Advertising
+### LLM Integration in Advertising

-with Pinar Yildirim and Eduardo M. Azevedo
+with Eduardo M. Azevedo and Pinar Yildirim

 **Abstract.** We examine how richer query information changes the revenue economics of search advertising.
 We model the move from keyword search to semantic and conversational search as a refinement of the platform's information about query-level click-through rates, and ask how this refinement affects expected revenue under different selling rules.
 Under a fixed weighted second-price auction, finer information improves matching but has an ambiguous effect on revenue, because more precise queries can also thin competition within realized auctions.
 When the platform can adapt the mechanism to the information it observes, this ambiguity disappears: finer information raises expected revenue from the refined information channel.
 We then show that conversational search also changes the timing problem.
 A platform may prefer to wait before showing an ad, because later turns can reveal a more valuable commercial state.
 Descriptive evidence from sponsored-search campaigns shows a long-run drift toward longer, more natural-language keyword targeting, but no discrete change in targeting at the transition toward conversational search.